EPA Green Power Leadership Awards

 - Pedro Arrupe S.J.
 Hall - goal of LEED Gold

 - Ryan Hall and Isaac Hall - LEED Silver

-- John R. Thompson Jr. Intercollegiate Athletics Center - goal of LEED Gold
+- John R. Thompson Jr. Intercollegiate Athletics Center - LEED Gold

 Princeton Green Review